 Mining Activities.
 Our sand mining operations are subject to the oversight of the U.S. Mine Safety and Health Administration ("MSHA"), which is the primary regulatory agency with jurisdiction over the commercial silica industry.
 MSHA regulates quarries, surface mines, underground mines, and the industrial mineral processing facilities associated with quarries and mines.
 In June 2022, the MSHA launched a new enforcement initiative to better protect miners in the United States from health hazards resulting from repeated overexposure to respirable crystalline silica.
 MSHA administers and enforces the provisions of the Federal Mine Safety and Health Act of 1977 ("FMSHA"), as amended by the Mine Improvement and New Emergency Response Act of 2006.
-FMSHA imposes stringent health and safety standards on numerous aspects of our operations inclusive of mineral extraction and processing operations, transportation and transloading of silica and delivery of silica sand to well sites.
-These standards include, among others, the training of personnel, operating procedures, operating and safety equipment, and other matters.
+FMSHA imposes stringent health and safety standards on numerous aspects of our operations inclusive of mineral extraction and processing operating and safety equipment, and other matters.
 As part of MSHA's oversight, its representatives must perform at least two unannounced inspections annually for each surface mining facility in its jurisdiction.